zellij-org/zellij/docs/MANPAGE.md

 CONFIGURATION
 =============

-Zellij looks for configuration file in the following order:
+Zellij looks for the configuration file, `config.kdl`, in the following order:

-1. the file provided with _--config_
+1. As specified by the _--config-dir_ flag
-2. under the path provided in *ZELLIJ_CONFIG_FILE* environment variable
+2. At the path provided by the *ZELLIJ_CONFIG_DIR* environment variable
-3. the default location (see FILES section)
+3. At the default location (e.g. _$HOME/.config/zellij_)
-4. the system location
+4. At the system location (_/etc/zellij_)

+See the FILES section below for more details.

+The name or path of the configuration file can be specified by the _--config_ flag or by the *ZELLIJ_CONFIG_FILE* environment variable.
+Otherwise, it defaults to `config.kdl`.

 Run `zellij setup --check` in order to see possible issues with the configuration.